LuisSsiuL/MachineLearningPortoflio/README.md

 Extractive Summarization: Explored methods such as TF-IDF or TextRank to identify and extract the most important sentences directly from the original document.

-Evaluation Metrics: (If you evaluated your models, mention the metrics used.)
-Employed metrics like ROUGE (Recall-Oriented Understudy for Gisting Evaluation) to quantitatively assess the quality and coherence of the generated summaries against human-written summaries.

 This project demonstrates practical applications of natural language processing (NLP) in the software engineering domain, aiming to streamline information consumption and enhance productivity by automating the summarization of technical content.

 # Sentiment Analysis